To monitor lakes for yearly changes in phosphorus and E.coli levels.

 - Dr Paul Frost, David Schindler Professor of Aquatic Science, Trent University

-- Dr. Eric Sager and colleagues at Trent University’s Oliver Ecological Centre, and
+- Dr. Eric Sager and colleagues at Trent University’s Oliver Ecological Centre,

 - partnerships at Fleming College in Lindsay,